 - 1 recipe simple greens

-Toss 2 tbsp melted coconut oil, salt and sweet potatoes.
+- Toss 2 tablespoon melted coconut oil, salt and sweet potatoes.

-- Find our simple sauteed greens recipe here.
+- Link to our simple sauteed greens recipe.

 I'm all for eating Savory Breakfast Bowls!
 This Smoked Salmon looks amazing!

 Andrea Metlika says